Contributing Gear Editor

 Pros: Small size, quiet

-Cons: DC Power only, need additional inverter for AC power, not designed for direct sunlight
+Cons: DC Power only, need an additional inverter for AC power, not designed for direct sunlight

-Dometic doesn’t really market this as a “Portable Power Station” as other companies do, and perhaps that’s selling them a bit short.
-The “PLB” in the model name stands for “Portable Lithium Battery”, which is true to its claim.
-The PLB40 is intended to serve as a power source for Dometic’s wide range of powered coolers, but really it can power anything and everything one would need on a roadtrip or weekend away.
-Thanks to its sleek profile , cube-shaped design and easy carrying handle, it’s one of the best options for those with tight spaces like a car or overloaded RV.
+Dometic doesn’t really market this as a “Portable Power Station” as other companies do, but that’s a little confusing.
+The “PLB” in the model name stands for “Portable Lithium Battery,” which is true to its claim.
+The PLB40 is intended to serve as a power source for Dometic’s wide range of powered coolers, but really, it can power anything and everything one would need on a road trip or weekend away.
+Thanks to its sleek profile, cube-shaped design, and easy-carrying handle, it’s one of the best options for those with tight spaces like a car or an overloaded RV.
 In fact, it was close to half the size of comparable models.
 Is the higher price tag worth saving space in your tiny home or van?
 For many folks, absolutely.

-Company Price (Model Tested) Watt-Hours Charge Time Charge Cycles Models Available (in Wh)
+Brand Model Tested Price Watt-Hours Charge Time Charge Cycles (claimed) Models Available (in Wh)

 1000 (pro models)